Conflicts of Interest in Research

-Conflicts of Interest (COIs) are inherent to the nature of the research enterprise.
-A COI can arise in situations in which there exists discord between a primary duty and a secondary interest.
-COIs can be either financial or non-financial and can yield conscious or subconscious bias in the conduct and/or interpretation of research, and can adversely impact the safety of human or animal research subjects.
-Often financial COIs will simply present an appearance of compromising an investigator's professional judgment in conducting or reporting the results of research.
+A conflict of interest (COI) can arise in situations in which financial or other personal considerations have the potential to compromise or bias professional judgment and objectivity, which can adversely impact the safety of human or animal research subjects.
+Conflicts of interest are often inherent to the nature of the research enterprise.
+Often a financial COI will simply present an appearance of compromising an investigator's professional judgment in conducting or reporting research.
 Accordingly, and whether real or perceived, all identified conflicts of interests must be addressed.
-Changes to the Public Health Service regulation on COI prompted VCU’s development of the Activity and Interest Reporting System (AIRS).
-The AIRS for COI assessment is utilized for all research regardless of funding.
+Changes to the Public Health Service (PHS) regulation on COI prompted VCU’s development of the Activity and Interest Reporting System (AIRS).
+The AIRS is utilized for COI assessment for all research regardless of funding.

 Using the AIRS

 VCU utilizes the Activity and Interest Reporting System (AIRS) for reporting financial interests of 'COI Investigators' who have responsibility and independence in the design, conduct, and reporting of research.

 - » VCU Policy: Conflicts of Interest in Research

 - » VCU Policy: Institutional Conflicts of Interest in Research - Interim